Is it OK to get a cast wet?

 What else do I need to know about my child's cast?

-- Your child feels increasing pain and tightness in the injured limb
+- Feels increasing pain and tightness in the injured limb

-- Your child feels numbness or tingling in the injured hand or foot
+- Feels numbness or tingling in the injured hand or foot

-- Your child feels burning or stinging under the cast
+- Feels burning or stinging under the cast

-- Your child can't move the toes or fingers of his or her injured limb or they become blue or cold
+- Can't move the toes or fingers of his or her injured limb or they become blue or cold

-- The cast feels too tight or too loose
+- Says the cast feels too tight or too loose

 Caring for a child's cast isn't always easy.
-Remind your child that taking care of his or her cast will help minimize discomfort during the healing process — and that the cast will be ready to come off before he or she knows it.
+Remind your child that taking care of the cast will help minimize discomfort during the healing process.

 See more In-depth